rschattman/viz/README.md

 5 = Not sure

 Column 55: Q20
 Are you more likely to consider implementing/recommending these climate change best management practices after seeing these photo\simulations?
+(Note: Q20.b removes respondents who selected option 6)
 1 = No, not at all
 2 = Not likely
 3 = Maybe